Beckhambenny2000/Beckhambenny2000.github.io/_projects/ceva-project/index.md

 If you would like to explore the source code for this project, you can visit our GitHub repository:
 [🔗 View Project Code on GitHub](https://github.com/AloysiusHo/Personal_Project/tree/main/Systems-Engineering-Project-1-Group-6-main)

-{% include mp4-video.html src="/assets/Video/ORACLE-X.mp4" autoplay = "true"%}
+{% include mp4-video.html src="/assets/Video/ORACLE-X.mp4" autoplay = "true" width = "600px"%}
 <br>